-PSAT (NMSQT) PSAT taken October 2015 and after: Evidence based reading and writing minimum score of 460 Mathematics minimum score of 510 No longer valid once student graduates from high school STAAR Minimum score of 4000 on the English II test No longer valid (waiver) Minimum score of 4000 on the Algebra I test and 70 or above on the Algebra II class. once student graduates from high school PI AN Composite score of 23 with a minimum of 19 on the English test No longer valid once student PLAN Composite score of 23 with a minimum score of 19 on the mathematics test graduates from high school ACT- Minimum score of 435 on the English test No longer valid once student graduates from high school Aspire Minimum score of 431 on the mathematics test АСТ Composite Score: 23 with a minimum of 19 on the English test.
-E voor limit ACT Composite Score: 23 with a minimum of 19 on the mathematics test.
-5 year limit SAT taken before March 2016 Combined critical reading and math score of 1070 with a minimum of 500 on critical reading test.
-SAT Combines critical reading and math score of 1070 with a minimum of 500 on math test.
+PSAT (NMSQT) PSAT taken October 2015 and after: Evidence based reading and writing minimum score of 460 Mathematics minimum score of 510 No longer valid once student graduates from high school OTAAR Minimum score of 4000 on the English II test No longer valid STAAR (waiver) Minimum score of 4000 on the Algebra I test and 70 or above in the Algebra II class. once student graduates from high school PI AN Composite score of 23 with a minimum of 19 on the English test No longer valid once student PLAN Composite score of 23 with a minimum score of 19 on the mathematics test graduates from high school ACT- Minimum score of 435 on the English test No longer valid once student Aspire Minimum score of 431 on the mathematics test graduates from high school ACT Composite Score: 23 with a minimum of 19 on the English test.
+5 year limit ACT Composite Score: 23 with a minimum of 19 on the mathematics test.
+5 year iiriit SAT taken before March 2016 Combined critical reading and math score of 1070 with a minimum of 500 on critical reading test.
+SAT Combined critical reading and math score of 1070 with a minimum of 500 on math test.
 5 year limit SAT taken March 2016 and after Evidence based reading and writing minimum score of 480 Mathematics minimum score of 530